grislyeye/vellum-monster/README.md

 **Note:** Users are encouraged `<vellum-monster>` element for monster descriptions wherever possible, and [raise bugs](https://github.com/grislyeye/vellum-stat-block/issues/new) where it doesn't support what you want to do.
 Rather than fallback to the `<vellum-stat-block>`.

+## NPC Stat Blocks

+The `<vellum-npc>` element allows you to display a NPC in more roleplaying terms and is a work in progress.

 ## Hacking

 Requirements: